 Lindsay is a multi-faceted performer who thrives on playing in diverse musical styles and in different kinds of groups.
 She enjoys an active freelance career in Switzerland and abroad, and plays regularly as a soloist and with groups including orchestras, chamber groups, choirs and big bands.
 She has performed with the 21st Century Symphony Orchestra, Christoph Walter Orchestra, Mädchenkantorei Basel, Sinfonieorchester Liechtenstein, Ensemble Boswil, Ensemble Paul Klee, Basel Sinfonietta, The Sparkling Diamonds, Camerata Musica Luzern, Ajay Mathur Band, Sinfonietta de Lausanne, Orchester Spiez, and the Instrumental Ensemble Goldau among others.

 Lindsay is a co-founder of two chamber music duos: Deux en Harpe, with the Swiss harpist Céline Gay des Combes, founded in 2008, and Cochlea Duo, flute and harp, with the American flutist Chelsea Czuchra, founded in 2013.

 Teaching is an important part of Lindsay’s work.
-She teaches harp at the Musikschule Horw and Musikschule Hochdorf in Kanton Luzern, in addition to being a private harp teacher at the International School of Basel.
+She teaches harp at the Musikschule Horw and Musikschule Hochdorf in Kanton Luzern.
 She has also worked as a substitute teacher for colleagues in music schools throughout Switzerland.
 Past employers include the Musikschule Stadt Luzern, Musikschule Werdenberg and Musikschule der Region Thun.

 Lindsay plays a Lyon and Healy Style 23 Pedal Harp, and a “Llawenydd” model celtic harp by the Swiss harpmaker Christoph Mani.